MaxServ/t3ext-fal_s3/Documentation/AdministratorManual/Index.rst

 	- `basePath` is used as a prefix (folder) to store files.
 	- `bucket` is the name of your S3 bucket.
+	- `excludedFolders` is an array of folders that are present on S3, but should not be made available to TYPO3.
 	- `key` the Access Key ID provided by AWS (see the IAM console).
 	- `publicBaseUrl` is the URL of a CDN that will be used instead of :code:`https://{$BUCKET_NAME}.s3.amazonaws.com`.
 	- `region` region to connect to.
 See http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region for a list of available regions.